Our President

 Executive Director

-Dr. Zaid has over 20 years-experience in contributing to and leading nonprofits like educational institutions and community-based organizations.
-He sits on the boards of several non-profit organizations and is actively involved in community development projects.
-Prior to joining MI, Zaid had 10 years professional experience in the field of advanced analytics and was Vice President of Risk-Modeling at a top US financial institution.
-Zaid obtained his Ph.D. in Economics from the University of Utah and is a frequent economic commentator at several media outlets.
+Zaid is a founder and the executive director of the Maqasid Institute.
+He is an economist, and a member of the International Union of Muslim Scholars and the International Islamic Fiqh Academy.
+He has over 25 years of experience contributing to and leading educational institutions and NGOs.
+He sits on the boards of several non-profit organizations and is actively involved in community development projects locally and globally.
+Prior to joining the Maqasid Institute, Zaid had 15 years of professional experience in the field of advanced analytics and artificial intelligence and was Vice President of risk modeling at a top US financial institution.

 Heba Abduljawad